 - tell your doctor and pharmacist if you are allergic to dasatinib, any other medications, or any of the ingredients in dasatinib tablets.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, and nutritional supplements you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - if you are taking antacids, such as aluminum hydroxide/magnesium hydroxide (Maalox), calcium carbonate (Tums), or calcium carbonate and magnesium (Rolaids), take them 2 hours before or 2 hours after you take dasatinib.

-- tell your doctor if you are pregnant or plan to become pregnant.
+- tell your doctor if you are pregnant or plan to become pregnant, or if you plan to father a child.
 You should not become pregnant while you are taking dasatinib and for 30 days after your final dose.
+If you are male, you and your female partner should use effective birth control while you are receiving pemetrexed injection and for 30 days after your final dose.
 Talk to your doctor about birth control methods that will work for you.
-If you become pregnant while taking dasatinib, call your doctor.
+If you or your partner becomes pregnant while taking dasatinib, call your doctor.
 Women who are pregnant should not handle crushed or broken dasatinib tablets.
 Dasatinib may harm the fetus.